Anass-NB/skills-extraction-ner1/README.md

 ### Skills Extraction From Resume :
-in this project, we are going to use spacy for entity recognition for extracting skills from a resume
+in this notebook, we are going to use spacy for entity recognition for extracting skills from a resume
 - skills.json :  contains skills that we will use to create an entity ruler.